 If you are interested in Colombia Birding Tours Amazon Andes Bogota Trips, come and join us at Kaiyote Tours!

-We offer two trips to Colombia, please make a selection from the list below
+We offer three trips to Colombia, please make a selection from the list below

 Colombia is located in the northwest part of South America with land on both the Pacific Ocean and the Caribbean Sea.
 Colombia is a large country about the size of Texas, Oklahoma and New Mexico combined.
 "Colombia" was named after Christopher Columbus.
 Bogotá is the capital city with a population of 10.7 million in the metro area and Colombia has a total population of about 50 million.
 The highest point in Colombia is Pico Cristóbal Colón Mountain at 18,700 ft (5,700 meters).
 Conservation is important to Colombians and nearly 15% of the land is protected for habitat and wildlife preservation; this accounts for 65,462 sq. miles or 41,895,680 acres within 60 national parks and reserves.
 You might notice that the flags of Colombia, Ecuador and Venezuela are all very similar.
 This is because originally these countries were one territory called the Gran Colombia.
 When this federation was split into six countries, Colombia, Ecuador and Venezuela decided to continue to show their mutual support by sharing the same flag, with each flag having a unique feature.